himorin/ansible/docs/site_config.rst

   - `cidr`: CIDR of connection to be allowed

+- `nat_route`: NAT routing configuration

+  - `loglevel`: Loglevel (like info, debug) to log NAT routed packet to syslog
+  - `local`: Specify local network interface
+  - `prefix`: Prefix to be attached to syslog line

 - `nfs`: NFS mount point lists, each item in this shall have a list of dict with `source` (source of server) and `target` (mount point).